thaddavis/fullstack-vectors-backend/README.md

 # TLDR

-FastAPI for "Fullstack R.A.G." course
+FastAPI for "Fullstack Vectors" course

 ## How to run the FastAPI